bwt-dev/bwt/README.md

 ## Web Hooks

-> If you're building bwt from source, you'll need to set `--features webhooks` to enable web hooks support.
-This will also require to `apt install libssl-dev pkg-config`.
->
-> The pre-built binaries ([except for ARM](https://github.com/shesek/bwt/issues/52)) and the `shesek/bwt` docker image come with webhooks support enabled by default.

 You can set `--webhook-url <url>` to have bwt send push notifications as a `POST` request to the provided `<url>`.
 Requests will be sent with a JSON-serialized *array* of one or more index updates as the body.

 It is recommended to include a secret key within the URL to verify the authenticity of the request.